Vilasi/fastid/README.md

 Execute idmon(num) as a function to return a unique ID.

 Accepts an integer as a number to determine ID length.
-Defaults to 16.
+Defaults to 16 if no argument passed.